-- 1. With the air spring still loose in the lower brackets, align the air spring, inboard and outboard, using the slotted holes in the bracket so that it is uniformly positioned between the brackets (Fig. 8). - 2.
-Maintain at least a thumbs width of clearance between the air spring (uninflated) and the frame (Fig. 8).
+1. With the air spring hardware still loose, align the air spring inboard and outboard using the slotted holes for adjustment so that it is uniformly positioned between the brackets (Fig. 8).

+Maintain at least a thumb's width of clearance between the air spring and frame when uninflated.